shubhamprajapati7748/Bank-Customer-Salary-Prediction/Readme.md

-# Customer Salary Prediction Streamlit App
+# Customer Salary Prediction ANN App

 ## Table of Contents
 - [About The Project](#about-the-project)